Nonparametric inference on L\'evy measures of compound Poisson-driven Ornstein-Uhlenbeck processes under macroscopic discrete observations: High-dimensional Central Limit Theorems

 Then,

 are joint asymptotic $100(1-\tau)$\% confidence intervals for $k_{\sharp}(x_{1}),\hdots, k_{\sharp}(x_{N})$.
-Theorem \ref{f_Gauss_approx} implies that we can construct confidence bands by linear interpolation of simultaneous confidence intervals $\{\hat{C}_{n}(x_{\ell})\}_{\ell = 1}^{N}$.
-If the sample size $n$ is sufficiently large, we can take the number of design points $N$ sufficiently large.
-Therefore proposed confidence bands can be arbitrary close to uniform confidence bands in such cases.
+Theorem \ref{f_Gauss_approx} implies that we can construct confidence bands by linear interpolation of simultaneous confidence intervals $\{\hat{C}_{1-\tau}(x_{\ell})\}_{\ell = 1}^{N}$.
+If the sample size $n$ is sufficiently large, we can take a sufficiently large number of design points $N$.
+Therefore, proposed confidence bands can be arbitrary close to uniform confidence bands in such cases.
+We comment on the asymptotic validity of the confidence bands in Section \ref{Discuss}.

-\begin{remark} We can also use the shape information of the $k$-function in (\ref{ch_stmeas}).
-Since the $k$-function is monotone on $(0,\infty)$, we can construct confidence bands through monotonization of confidence intervals.
-We refer to \cite{ChFeGa09} and \cite{HoLe12} for examples that investigate the construction of uniform confidence bands for monotone functions. \end{remark}